 It was his work as Music Director of Irish television’s flagship chat show The Late Late Showthat brought McNamara to the attention of the general public and he became a household name in his native Ireland.
 During his time on the show he performed with people like Sir James Galway, Larry Adler, Aaron Neville and Joseph Locke.
 What is particularly remarkable is that while this position was the pinnacle of musical achievement in Ireland, McNamara was only 19 when he started.

+As an arranger, McNamara’s work has been showcased by major orchestras worldwide.
+He is the only arranger ever to successfully produce and arrange two back-to-back Eurovision Song Contestentries.
+His arrangements are regularly performed by the Boston Pops Orchestra.
 His work with The Irish Tenors Official as their original music director, arranger and producer gave McNamara an opportunity to explore bringing standard Irish folk- songs into a classical orchestral context.
 Tasked with developing a commercial sound for The Irish Tenors, McNamara’s writing skill was a major part in the success of the group.
 McNamara scored and produced five albums with the tenors and three Television Specials for PBS.
 Performing venues like Madison Square Gardens and Universal Amphitheatre, McNamara conducted several tours of his music with the Irish Tenors in the USA, Australia and New Zealand.
 McNamara also accompanied The Irish Tenors on piano for several major US national television shows like Good Morning America, Today Show and Regis and Kelly.

 The first Irish Tenors US tour in 1999 (with special guest James Galway) was one of the top grossing tours of the year with the first album, produced by McNamara, selling over a million copies worldwide with Gold record status in the US, and multiple platinum in Ireland Australia and New Zealand.

+McNamara has conducted many of the world’s leading orchestras including the Royal Philharmonic Orchestra, The Boston Pops, The San Francisco Symphony, The Detroit Symphony, The Baltimore Symphony, The London Chamber Orchestra, The Cleveland Pops The Melbourne Symphony and the Sydney Symphony.
 As a popular recording artist, McNamara released his first album in 1985, entitled “Irish Reflections”, a selection of his arrangements of Irish songs for piano and orchestra.
 This album debuted at No 1 in the Pop charts where it remained for 5 weeks.
 McNamara has had many chart successes both as an artist and producer.
 He has recorded several multi platinum albums.

 In 2003, Frank McNamara founded the American Tenors.
 A three tenor group featuring Nathan Granner, Daniel Montenegro and Mauricio Trejo O’Reilly.
 Their McNamara produced/arranged debut CD was released by Sony Classical USA.
 Their debut TV music special was produced for PBS by McNamara and taped at the Kodak Theatre in Hollywood.
 In concert performances with the American Tenors a highlight for audiences was McNamara’s mesmerising solo performance of Danny Boy on piano.